The Kratom Strain Controversy

 The problem is that everyone is looking at it from a different angle.
 So, the question becomes, what’s the best angle to take on strains?

-At Bow Key Botanicals, we believe that the best angle to take is that of a kratom user.
-And, ultimately, from the kratom users' perspective, excluding a small fraction of users, and, with some scientific evidence backing them up, categorizing different kratom strains is valid.
+At Bow Key Botanicals, we believe that the best angle to take is that of a kratom consumer.
+And, ultimately, from the kratom consumers' perspective, excluding a small fraction of users, and, with some scientific evidence backing them up, categorizing different kratom strains is valid.

 Most kratom users are less concerned with the color, taste, region grown, etc. than they are with how the kratom affects them.
 That’s right, kratom users care most about the benefits they receive, not the name on the package.
 Therefore, we think the industry should categorize strains with that as the primary value.